iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### iModel-based Settings

-Every iModel can hold a set of `SettingDictionary`s that are loaded every session.
+Every iModel can hold a set of `SettingDictionary`s that are automatically loaded every time the iModel is opened.
 This can be used to supply values that should be present every session, for example a list of required `WorkspaceDb`s.

 To save a `SettingDictionary` in an iModel, use [IModelDb.saveSettingDictionary]($backend).

-## Cloud Workspaces
+## Cloud-based Workspaces

-`WorkspaceContainer`s provide a mechanism for storing and retrieving `Workspace` data through a secure, reliable, and highly available cloud api.
+Cloud-based `WorkspaceContainer`s provide a mechanism for storing and retrieving `Workspace` data through a secure, reliable, and highly available cloud api.

 Data stored in cloud-based `WorkspaceContainers`:
   - can be versioned
   - can have fine-grained access permissions, or may be publicly accessible
   - can be accessed directly from cloud storage
   - is automatically *cached* locally for fast access
-  - can be downloaded for offline use
+  - can be fully downloaded for offline use
   - is automatically synched when it changes

 The `WorkspaceContainer` apis abstract the cloud storage implementation, so the may be configured to use any cloud storage system (e.g. Azure, AWS, Google, etc.)